Beautiful views of the Cincinnati skyline from The Cincinnati Art Museum

 4. Explore Eden Park

 This beautiful urban park is centrally located and home to many top attractions including the Cincinnati Art Museum and Krohn Conservatory.
 There’s lots to do and see here including hiking trails, scenic overlooks, picnic areas, public art sculptures, and basketball courts.
 Highlights include: Hinkle Magnolia Garden, Mirror Lake featuring the Bettman Fountain, and the Twin Lakes overlook.
 The park is located in the historic Mt.
 Adams neighborhood.
-After your day exploring, enjoy lunch or dinner at the historic Mt Adams Bar and Grille.
+After your day exploring, enjoy lunch or dinner at the historic Mt.
+Adams Bar and Grille.
 The dining room is beautiful and the food is great.
-Bonus – this neighborhood features some beautiful Victorian homes.
+This neighborhood is really beautiful and features some gorgeous Victorian homes.

 Nature path at Eden Park in Cincinnati